flare-labs-ltd/fasset-bots/docs/setup.md

    chmod 600 secrets.json
    ```

-4. In `secrets.json` the `owner.native.address` field is the Flare account that funds the agent vaults and pays gas fees for various smart contract calls.
-Fund this wallet with some CFLR to pay gas fees for various smart contract calls.
-You can get the CFLR tokens from the [faucet](https://faucet.towolabs.com/).
+4. In `secrets.json` the `owner.native.address` field is the Flare account that funds the agent vaults and pays gas fees for any agent-related smart contract calls.
+Provide this address to the developer relations team, so they can fund it with CFLR.

-5. Developer relations engineers need to whitelist your native address.
+5. Developer relations team needs to whitelist your native address.
 Please provide the value of `owner.management.address` from the `secrets.json` file.

 ### Set up your native address